rbachawal/project1/cortexstyle.md

 ## You're All Set & You are Awesome!

  We Thank you for stopping by to check out the CORTX Community.
-We are fully dedicated to our mission to build open source technologies that help the world save unlimited data and solve challanging data problems.
+We are fully dedicated to our mission to build open source technologies that help the world save unlimited data and solve challenging data problems.
 Join our mission to help reinvent a data-driven world.

-### Contribute to CORTX Managemental Protal
+### Contribute to CORTX Managemental Portal

  Please contribute to the [CORTX Open Source project](https://github.com/Seagate/cortx-management-portal/blob/main/docs/CONTRIBUTING.md) and join our movement to make data storage better, efficient, and more accessible.